• Skip to primary navigation

 Serving: 1MuffinCalories: 59kcalCarbohydrates: 10.9gProtein: 0.9gFat: 1.7gSaturated Fat: 0.2gSodium: 50mgPotassium: 47mgFiber: 0.2gSugar: 4.9gCalcium: 12mg

-Tried this recipe?
-Let us know!I’d love to hear what you think so please leave a comment below.
+Did you make this recipe?I’d love to hear what you think – leave a review below.
 Sharing on socials?
 Tag me @itsbakeangel and use #makeitwithbakeangel!

-Filed Under: All Recipes, Cupcakes & Muffins, Dairy Free, Egg Free, Gluten Free, Kid Friendly, Nut Free, Soy Free, Vegan
+Posted Under: All Recipes, Cupcakes & Muffins, Dairy Free, Egg Free, Gluten Free, Kid Friendly, Nut Free, Soy Free, Vegan

 About Bake Angel